QuantEcon/lecture-source-py/source/rst/amss.rst

 .. [#fn_a]
     In an allocation that solves the Ramsey problem and that levies distorting taxes on labor, why would the government ever want to hand revenues back to the private sector?
-It would not in an economy with state-contingent debt since any such allocation could be improved by lowering distortionary taxes rather than handing out lump-sum transfers.
-But without state-contingent debt, there can be circumstances when a government would like to make lump-sum transfers to the private sector.
+It would not in an economy with state-contingent debt, since any such allocation could be improved by lowering distortionary taxes rather than handing out lump-sum transfers.
+But, without state-contingent debt there can be circumstances when a government would like to make lump-sum transfers to the private sector.

 .. [#fn_b]